watchtower-dev/home/content/docs/get-started/index.md

 Welcome to Watchtower!
 Validate your APIs return expected responses in seconds,

-1. Head to [app.watchtower.dev](https://app.watchtower.dev) to create an account.
+1. Head to [watchtower.dev/app](https://www.watchtower.dev/app) to create an account.
 It's free while in Beta!
-2. Once logged in, click the Account icon in the upper right and select "API Keys"
+2. Once logged in, select "API Keys"
 3. Copy your ID and Secret into the following command to get an API token,

 > ```shell